Julia W. Mann

 - Represented trustee in title to mineral interest.

-- In re SI Restructuring, Inc., 532 F.3d 355 (5th.
-Cir., 2008) & In re SI Restructuring, Inc., 542 F.3d 131 (5th.
-Cir., 2008) – successfully overturning order of bankruptcy court subordinating debts of Schlotzsky’s Inc. to officers, directors and largest shareholders of the company prior to bankruptcy including disgorgement of attorney’s fees to provide fund for client’s secured claims.
+- In re SI Restructuring, Inc., 532 F.3d 355 (5th Cir.
+2008) and In re SI Restructuring, Inc., 542 F.3d 131 (5th Cir.
+2008) – successfully overturning order of bankruptcy court subordinating debts of Schlotzsky’s Inc. to officers, directors and largest shareholders of the company prior to bankruptcy including disgorgement of attorney’s fees to provide fund for client’s secured claims.

 - Elias Diaz Vega v.
-Advance Auto Parts, Inc. et al., Civil Action No. SA-03-CA-D558-FB; In the United States District Court for the Western District of Texas, San Antonio Division – summary judgment on in favor of employer client on age and race discrimination claim.
+Advance Auto Parts, Inc. et al., No. SA-03-CA-D558-FB (W.D.
+Tex.
+2005) – summary judgment in favor of employer client in wrongful termination case brought by 30+ year employee who claimed age and natural origin discrimination.

 - Top Women Lawyer Award, Texas Diversity Council, 2021

-- The Top Women Attorneys in Texas, 2020 – Super Lawyers
+- The Top Women Attorneys in Texas, Super Lawyers by Thomson Reuters, 2020

 - Business Litigation